jbroadway/elefant/README.md

 # Elefant

-Elefant is the MVC framework in PHP re-imagined.
+Elefant is an MVC framework in PHP re-imagined.
 Elefant is based on 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size did get a few things right that I haven't seen elsewhere.
 This is my attempt